docsdeveloperdemo/nextra/docs/My new Documentation Content/Jimp.scan - Iterate over each pixel in the image and apply a callback function.md

 * `height`: The height of the region to scan.
 * `callback`: The callback function to apply to each pixel.

-The callback function receives the following parameters:

-* `x`: The x-coordinate of the pixel.
-* `y`: The y-coordinate of the pixel.
-* `idx`: The index of the pixel in the image data array.

 ## Prequsites

 There are no prerequisites for using the `scan` method.